mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 By default, MailBeez starts in **Simulation Mode**, which is indicated by an orange button marked “Simulation” in the upper right corner of the dashboard view.
 This button is visible throughout the MailBeez interface.
 The mode is also clearly visible in a widget section of the MailBeez main dashboard with a second larger button marked.
 Clicking either of these buttons changes the mode to either "Production" or “Simulation”.
 Not only does this change the mode you’re in, but it also changes the button color accordingly.
 So that, with a quick glance, you can see which mode you’re in:

-When MailBeez is in Simulation Mode, you can freely play around with MailBeez and tryout new configurations and test your ideas.
-You can do this with full confidence that your customers will not receive any emails as a result of your playing and testing actions.
+When MailBeez is in Simulation Mode, you can freely play around with MailBeez settings and configurations to test your messaging and branding ideas.
+You can do this with full confidence that your customers will not receive any inadvertant emails as a result of these actions.

 #### Navigation Tabs